lgraubner/state-manager/README.md

 * Safari 5.1+
 * IE 10+

-For support of older browsers use: https://github.com/paulirish/matchMedia.js
+For support of older browsers use this polyfill: https://github.com/paulirish/matchMedia.js

 ## Usage